justintime4tea/open-twitch-bot/README.md

 ## Setup
 Run 'npm install' within the project directory to install all required node modules

-Create a file in the root directory called personal.js using the content below but replacing channel, username and token with your information:
+Create a file in the root directory called personal.js using the content below but replacing channels (multiple channels supported), username and token with your information:

 ```
 'use strict';

-function CHANNEL() {
+function CHANNELS() {
-    return "#channel";
+    return ["channel1", "channel2"];
 }

 function USERNAME() {
     return "username";
 }

-function OATH() {
+function OAUTH() {
     return "oauth:TOKEN";
 }

 module.exports = {
-    CHANNEL,
+    CHANNELS,
     USERNAME,
-    OATH
+    OAUTH
 };
 ```